Grow Creator Field Notes

 Once you know your archetype, run Channel X-Ray on your own channel to get the full retention audit — every Short scored, the cliff seconds tagged, the patterns flagged.
 Then run Competitor X-Ray on the closest peer channel from the list above.
 Looking at retention shapes side-by-side is the fastest way to see what your audience is rewarding versus what you're producing.

-For the next Short you record, use Idea Engine to generate the hook, opening frame, and structural beats based on what your DNA scan flagged.
+For the next Short you record, use Viral Radar to search your topic and surface real Shorts and Reels already outrunning their channels' usual reach, then hit Remix so Grow Bot rebuilds a proven winner's hook, opening frame, and structural beats for your channel.
 It's pre-production, not post — which means you're not editing your way out of a bad hook.

 We run a free tier (20 credits, no card) so you can do the diagnostic loop end-to-end without paying.
 If you want to keep running scans, the paid plan is $9/month (₹299 in India).
 Start with a free public channel read and see which retention failure mode is hitting your Shorts hardest.